mefranklin6/microservice-extron-sis/README.md

 Universal OpenAV microservice for Extron devices that support Simple Instruction Set (SIS)

+Not affliated with Extron.
+SIS and Simple Instruction Set are copywrights of Extron.

 Supports telnet and serial connections

 You may find the manual for your device helpful for finding endpoint names, as many commands retain the same name